About International Co-op Work Terms

 Will the employer pay for my airfare?

-Generally not, unless otherwise stated in the contract and generally only when the term is longer, such as 12 months.
+Generally not, unless otherwise stated in the contract.

 Who pays for my work permit, passport and health insurance?

 It varies, sometimes the student, sometimes the employer.
-This should be stated in the job description.
-Students are responsible for the cost of their passport, health and life insurance.
+Students are usually responsible for the cost of their passport, health and life insurance.

 Will employers pay for accommodations?